RescueSocial/Amber-Heard_Disinformation_Operations_Bots/README.md

 <b>Our Purpose is to create foundations and precedents to help other victims of bots, cyberabuse, domestic abuse, <a href="https://www.connecticutprotectivemoms.org/coercive-control-legislation-in-the">coercive control</a>, hostile environments, and Disinformation Operations</b>.
 <br>We want to save lives and help partners create systems to help online - including specialized and accurate rescue, quality custom, data analysis, Social Network Analysis, forensics, research, situation awareness, and rescue/public safety technologies - <i>with focus on the victim primarily and <b>her environment</b></i>.
-<i>Research and building technologies is ongoing and this is a public github example.
-We are continuing analysis and data collections, including creating technologies for systems on coercive control.</i>

 <b>Amounts of Data Collections [edit]:</b><br>
 - Twitter: ___ Tweets, ___Retweets, ___Accounts